sharontherese/latin-mass-wedding/content/benedictio-thalami/index.md

 # About

-The _benedictio thalami_, or the blessing of the bedchamber, is a prayer found in the Roman Ritual for the wedding bed.
+The _benedictio thalami_, or the blessing of the bedchamber, is a prayer for the wedding bed.
+It can be found in the Rituale Romanum.

+Read more about the history of the blessing below.[^1]

 # Benedictio thalami